diem/dip/dips/dip-10.md

 # ReferenceID Exchange
-The PaymentMetadata transactions require a ReferenceID in order to submit a transaction to the chain.
-PaymentMetadata transactions reveal nothing distinctly about either the sender or receiver and do not create a linkability between the sender or receiver across payments.
+Transactions with PaymentMetadata require a ReferenceID in order to submit a transaction to the chain.
+PaymentMetadata reveal nothing distinctly about either the sender or receiver and do not create a linkability between the sender or receiver across payments.
 Hence, the ReferenceID must be established off-chain and this protocol defines one such way to do so leveraging DiemID.

-A VASP intending to send a payment from one VASP to another when leveraging DiemIDs constructs a ReferenceIDCommand submits that to the receiver.
+A VASP intending to send a payment to another using DiemIDs constructs a ReferenceIDCommand and transmits it to the receiver.
 If the receiver knows the recipient DiemID and can potentially accept payments, it returns a success.
-In the case it cannot, it returns an error indicating the reason.
+Otherwise, it returns an error indicating the reason.

 In the case that the amount to be sent would exceed the limit of the travel rule, the sending party should follow this exchange with a PaymentCommand using the same reference_id and specify the sending and receiving subaddresses as all 0.